 Our students enjoy eye-opening educational visits and residential trips to far-flung locations and nearby gems.
-In recent years, they have visited China, Paris, Moscow, Strasbourg, Munich, Barcelona, New York, Washington DC, Iceland, Nepal and many more.
+In recent years, they have visited Beijing, Paris, Moscow, Strasbourg, Munich, Barcelona, New York, Washington DC, Iceland, Nepal and many more.

-Finally, regular residential trips are an integral part of the pastoral calendar in the lower school, with the Year 7s visiting Kilve in Somerset for a challenging, but thoroughly enjoyable activity week and the Year 8s embracing adventure on the South Coast, where they explore a packed cross-curricular programme making links between Classics, Geography and Biology.
+Finally, regular residential trips are an integral part of the pastoral calendar in the lower school, with the Year 7s visiting Kilve in Somerset for a challenging, but thoroughly enjoyable activity week, and the Year 8s embracing adventure on the South Coast where they explore a packed cross-curricular programme making links between Classics, Geography and Biology.